Holes Essential of Human Anatomy and Physiology

 Option b – 25 cm

-Given below are two statements, one labeled as Assertion (A) and the other as Reason (R).
-Assertion (A): Most vitamins are not synthesized in the human body.
-Reason (R): Human organs synthesize only essential micronutrients.
-Select the correct answer from the codes given below: Codes :
+Assertion (A): Most vitamins are not synthesized by the human body.
+Reason (R): Human organs only produce essential micronutrients.
+What is the correct evaluation?

-Which one of the following is the structure of a cardiac muscle cell?
+What is the shape and structure of cardiac muscle cells?

 (a) Rods